dtutila/blockchain-developer-bootcamp-final-project/README.md

 Any one who owns all the pieces will be able to assemble the original NFT.

 ## Propossed solution
-To build a decentralized app to allow users to shatter/split a NFT and trade the pieces inside the app the pieces.
+To build a decentralized app to allow users to shatter/split a NFT and trade the pieces inside the app.

 ## Workflow example